ballerina-platform/ballerina-lang/stdlib/websub/src/main/ballerina/src/websub/Module.md

         }
     };
     ```

+    The `"issueOpened": ["onIssueOpened", IssueOpenedEvent]` entry indicates that when the value for the JSON payload
+     key `<PAYLOAD_KEY_TO_CONSIDER>` is `issueOpened`, dispatching should happen to a resource named `onIssueOpened`.

+    The first parameter of this resource will be the generic `websub:Notification` record, and the second parameter will
+    be a custom `IssueOpenedEvent` record, mapping the JSON payload received when an issue is created.

 - A request header and the payload (combination of the above two)

     Dispatching will be based on both a request header and the payload as specified in the `headerAndPayloadKeyResourceMap`.
     Also, you can introduce a `headerResourceMap` and/or a `payloadKeyResourceMap` as additional mappings.